SubramanyaKS/SubramanyaKS/README.md

 - 🇮🇳 I'm from India.

-- ⚡ FunFact: I waste most of my time using laptop (hobby projects and others) and listening music. 😆.
+- ⚡ FunFact: I love to spend most of my time using laptop (hobby projects and others) and listening music. 😆.

 ---
 ### Resume and Portofolio